| Tenouk.com | Winsock Program Example 9 | Main | Winsock Program Example 11 >| Site Index | Download |

 |||||||||||||||||||||||||||||||||||||

-For the program example that demonstrates the use of the send() functions on server and client please refer to the previous program examples.
+For the program example that demonstrates the use of the send() functions on server and client please refer to the previous chapter.

 The following codes are server and client program examples that used the previous discussed Winsock functions and structures.
 In this case, to make the client-server communication possible you have to make the server settings (through the arguments- protocol, port number etc.) must match with the client settings.
 For example if you choose to run the UDP server, the client also must be UDP client.
 Please run the server program first and you can run the client from different computers.
 In this example the server and client have been run using the default values of arguments on local Windows Xp Pro machine.